-If the Continuing Education Committee determines the session fulfills the requirement, the My Learning Plan records of those attending the session will be updated.
-Please note: Due to the limitations of My Learning Plan, records may not be updated until summer.
+If the Continuing Education Committee determines the session fulfills the requirement, the Learning Management System (LMS) records of those attending the session will be updated.
+Please note: Due to the limitations of Learning Management System (LMS), records may not be updated until summer.

 7) What resources are available to help me meet the requirements?

 • District Community Education

 staff development sessions